uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Model Description

-Given the nature of our database, we face a classification problem.
-Our first approach will be the development of a Decision Tree (DT) scheme.
+Given the nature of the database and the primary established goal of predicting the severity of crashes according to different combinations of scenarios, a classification problem is faced.
+The first approach will be the development of a Decision Tree (DT) scheme.
 Decision Trees are non-parametric supervised learning methods, that can deal with large datasets without imposing complicated parametric structures, enabling them to predict the value of a target variable based on simple decision rules inferred from the data features.
 The objective is to find a set of decision rules that naturally partition the feature space to provide an informative and robust hierarchical classification model (Myles et al, 2004).

-Our dataset is large enough (with hundreds of thousands of entries), so we can take advantange of this by dividing it into training and validation datasets.
-The training dataset will be used to build a decision tree model and the validation dataset will be useful to to decide on the appropriate tree size needed to achieve the optimal model accuracy.
+The dataset in this study is large enough (with hundreds of thousands of entries), so advantage could be taken from this by dividing it into training and validation datasets.
+Another option derives from the fact that the IDOT's crash databases from different years are also freely available online on .csv format.
+Therefore, additional hundreds of thousands of entries could be used for validation (e.g. the data from the years immediatly before the ones selected for building the dataset of this work, such as the 2016 dataset).
+This way, the full dataset will be used to train and build a DT model, and the validation dataset will afterwards be useful to to decide on the appropriate tree size needed to achieve the optimal model accuracy.

 ### One Hot Encoding